Dan J. Harkey

 Zombie Countries:

-Just think about all the countries in the European Union and Japan, which went on a buying binge, investing sovereign funds into stocks, bonds, and debt.
-Their mood may dramatically change when they wake up one day and discover a house-of-cards collision while they try to unload “zombie” securities!
+A zombie country may have direct debt, including US Treasury bonds, Corporate bonds, and direct borrowing.
+Still, it also relies on a concept called “underfunding, off-balance sheet, and accrued obligations," hidden from the public eye.
+How about 220 trillion for the USA only?ConConsiderl the countries in the European Union and Japan, which went on a buying spree, investing their ovooverseas funds stostocks, bondsnd debt.
+Their mood may dramatically change when they wake up one day and discover a house-of-cards collision while they try to unload “zombie” securities.
 The Chinese Government owns over 12,000 companies full of zombies.

 Pricing Fundamentals: